sayarkarmakar/sayarkarmakar.github.io/index.md

 September 2025: Our [Paper](https://sohamb01.github.io/drafts/test-of-synchronization.pdf) received a revision request from Biometrika.

 September 2025: Our [Paper](https://arxiv.org/abs/2406.00831) recieved a revision request from Journal of Statistical Physics.
 Revision submitted.

-September 2025: We submitted a [Paper](https://arxiv.org/pdf/2509.21160) on detecting watermarked region in contents proliferated with the help of LLM.

 September 2025: Our [Paper](https://www.up.ac.za/media/shared/61/WP/wp_2024_32.zp253760.pdf) received a revision request from Bulletin of Economic Research